Applejack (My Little Pony): Development

 Author Mary Jane Begin wrote that her apple-themed cutie mark "not only represents her name but also is a symbol of the down-home simplicity found in a classic and common fruit".
 According to Jim Miller, "[Applejack]'s about efficiency and getting things done.
 She tries to combat a problem head-on in the simplest, most direct way."
+Voice actress Ashleigh Ball has cited country singers Miley Cyrus, Dolly Parton, and Reba McEntire as the main influences on Applejack's voice, which she gradually deepened over the course of the series to distinguish her from Rainbow Dash, whom Ball also voices.